celery/celery/docs/glossary.rst

         Maximum number of unacknowledged messages a consumer can hold and if exceeded the transport should not deliver any more messages to that consumer.
 See :ref:`optimizing-prefetch-limit`.

+    pidbox
+        A process mailbox, used to implement remote control commands.